 This is concerning because over the past decade, the proportion of the health service clinical workforce who are registered nurses has fallen, as numbers of doctors employed in NHS hospitals, mental health and community services have grown at a faster rate than nurses.Previous research by the Health Foundation, The King’s Fund and the Nuffield Trust found that the NHS will need to recruit at least 5,000 nurses a year internationally to avoid a substantial further increase in unfilled posts.
 The latest data available suggest that in 2017/18 the NHS recruited just 1,600 nurses internationally.

 Between 1 October 2019 – 31 December 2019 there were 88,631 advertised vacancy full-time equivalents in England.
 Of these 84 per cent (74,499) were permanent and 16 per cent (14,131) were fixed-term.
-It is imperative therefore that NHS Trusts can find a way to futureproof their recruiting processes.
+It is imperative therefore that NHS Trusts can find a way to futureproof their NHS Recruitment Process.
 More than ever before, NHS Trusts are challenged with talent shortages.
 With patient care their number one priority, it has never been more critical to take new steps to accelerate hiring — without sacrificing quality or hire.
 This is where Oleeo comes in.

 Tailor-made for healthcare recruitment, Oleeo’s Recruiting Enablement platform for the NHS leverages data and automation to expedite hiring and onboarding.
 Compliant with fair, open, and on merit recruiting principles, Oleeo enables evidence-led, technology-enabled recruitment that includes:

 - Better User Experience – Oleeo offers an intuitive and easy to use system for both candidates and managers that only asks for information once to prepopulate all required NHS forms.

 - Flexible workflows – Create recruitment workflows designed to achieve the best hires